artificialnouveau/archived_artificialnouveau.github.io/_art/blend_voices.md

 ---
-title: "A Blended Voice: Shibboleth (WIP)"
+title: "A Blended Voice: Shibboleth"
 collection: art
 permalink: /art/blendvoice
 excerpt: "In collaboration with Effi and Amir (of By The Throat), we are currently exploring how to blend the voices of these two artists as a single voice.<br/><img src='/images/blending_voices.png'>"